CoRAL-Lab-VT/Spatiotemporal-TL/README.md

 ### 2. DEM (`DEM/dem_idw.tif`, `DEM/dem_idw2.tif`)

-- Elevation is static in space, but two DEM variants are used.
+- Elevation is static in space for an event, but two or more DEM variants can be used.
 - The code tiles `dem_idw.tif` for the first `n1=217` timesteps, and `dem_idw2.tif` for the remaining timesteps, then concatenates along time to align with the meteorological data length.

 Result: a `(T, H, W)` DEM “timeseries” that matches other inputs.